Private Life: The Compass Point Sessions: Critical reception

 The album receive favorable reviews from music critics.
 Stephen Thomas Erlewine from AllMusic website, gave the album four out of five stars and wrote that the album "unquestionably [has] Jones' best material" mainly because "she was supported by a top-notch studio band and produced by Sly Dunbar and Robbie Shakespeare".
-He also pointed out that it is "much more palatable for casual listeners" because die hard fans will think that it has "too much Grace Jones in one place".
+He opined that the album was of interest primarily to die-hard fans because casual hard fans will think that it has "too much Grace Jones in one place".
 Music critic Tom Hull gave the album a B+ (or three stars out of five) and wrote that the song "Bullshit" was the "major lost" in the album.
 Sasha Frere-Jones from SPIN magazine gave the album a favorable review and wrote that its songs "capture the vibe of early 1980's demilitarized zone between disco and hip hop".

 Track listing

 Information taken from Apple Music, AllMusic and Spotify.

 All songs produced by Alex Sadkin and Chris Blackwell, except for "Slave to the Rhythm", produced by Trevor Horn and Stephen Lipson.